LearnerPrivacy/hugo-site/content/posts/urls.md

 * YouTube - Playlist
 https://www.youtube.com/playlist?list=PLlRFEj9H3Oj5_COWemO4hxAFpgPhqOY7e

-To play the podcast on this web site, click on the "bullseye" in the upper left of the screen.
+To play the podcast on this web site, click on the "headphone" in the upper left of the screen.